Quasi-Adiabatic Processing of Thermal States: Methods

 COD assigns a single value characterizing how off-diagonal a given state is.
 Like BOD, COD is normalized by the purity.
 However, it retains a system size $N$ dependence that we quantify in the next section.

 Both BOD and COD quantify the deviation from true adiabaticity, since in the exponential-$T$ limit the resulting state $\rhomin$ becomes fully diagonal.
 Thus, BOD and COD are key properties for assessing the quality of QATE.
+Additionally, both COD and BOD can be easily evaluated numerically.

 Thirdly, we aim for a $\rhoadi$ with an energy variance that scales linearly with the system size $N$, with respect to the final Hamiltonian,

 Provided that the final state is diagonal and exhibits a linearly scaling energy variance $\Var(\rho_{\mathrm{adi}})=O(N)$, the ETH predicts that its properties are indistinguishable from those of a Gibbs state at the same mean energy \cite{Rigol_2008, Rigol_2016}.
 We expect that along with COD and $\dEqate$, the variance will converge to the value of the ideal adiabatic evolution as $T$ increases.
 To investigate this, we compare the variance of $\rhoadi$ with the variance of $\rhomin$ [\cref{eq:rhomin}]